justbennet/umich-cluster-neuroimaging/README.md

-# University of Michigan: Using ITS ARC clusters fo neuroimaging
+# University of Michigan: Using ITS ARC clusters for neuroimaging

 This repository contains documentation and examples for using the University of Michigan, ITS ARC clusters for neuroimaging.